-PRI is a well-established organization with a more than 30-year history of program implementation and sustainability including a ten year history with FSCS.
+PRI is a well-established organization with a nearly 30-year history of program implementation and sustainability including a ten year history with FSCS.
 We have the resources and partnerships necessary to sustain this program, as evidenced by key elements of our sustainability plan:

-- An established PRI leadership and fundraising team committed to garnering resources to support the continuation of FSCS services after funding ends; - Partnerships with private philanthropy, supporting the community school model; - Collaborating with LEAs and consortium members to continually review their funding streams to ensure optimization of resources for continued funding of the FSCS model; - Utilizing strong evaluations to illustrate the value of the FSCS model and the value of the FSCS School Coordinator position, and; - Partnerships with elected leaders and providing them with the data and information they need to advocate for state and local funding for FSCS.
+- An established PRI leadership and fundraising team committed to garnering resources to support the continuation of FSCS services after funding ends; - Partnerships with private philanthropy, like the who are committed to supporting the community school model;

+- Collaborating with LEAs and consortium members to continually review their funding streams to ensure optimization of resources for continued funding of the FSCS model; - Utilizing strong evaluations to illustrate the value of the FSCS model and the value of the school coordinator position, and; - Partnerships with elected leaders and providing them with the data and information they need to advocate for state and local funding for FSCS.

 Our sustainability planning has a proven track record of success.
 Our focus on sustainability planning originated in 2012 when we launched our first federally funded Promise Neighborhood.
 When federal funding ended in 2017, PRI implemented sustainability steps similar to those we have planned for FSCS.
 We secured funding to maintain Promise Neighborhood's pipeline of services.
-Importantly, we continue to see student outcomes increasing in this original promise neighborhood.
-To illustrate, when we began our work in

-2012 only 16% (80 of 492) of our neighborhood children were ready for kindergarten.
+Importantly, we continue to see student outcomes increasing in this original Promise Neighborhood.
+To illustrate, when we began our work in 2012 only 16% (80 of 492) of our neighborhood children were ready for kindergarten.
 In 2021, 49% (214 of 439) were ready for kindergarten-a rate that nearly matches the state average of 53%.
 Kindergarten readiness and other indicators continue to trend upward due in large part to the sustainability efforts of PRI and our partners.

 Our sustainability planning has been successful in securing state dollars to sustain the efforts of our current community school efforts.
-In early 2022, we received a significant investment of state dollars - over three years - to sustain multiple efforts including the work of community schools that were slated to end in December of 2021.
+In early 2022, we received a significant investment of state dollars - community schools over three years - to sustain multiple efforts including the work of community schools that were slated to end in December of 2021.

 We have obtained demonstrated commitment of our key partners that evidence broad support and commitment to the long-term success of FSCS.
 A key partner in our work is our partner school districts.
 We have designed FSCS to ensure we provide schools with the operational flexibility, including autonomy over programs, leadership and budget, needed to effectively carry out and sustain the FSCS services and activities.
 We have partnerships with multiple community organizations, local and state agencies, higher education, workforce, and businesses.
 We will continue to connect with and engage these partners and new partners throughout the five years of funding.
+Collectively our partners have committed non-federal dollars to match the FSCS federal funds at contributions.
+Documentation of matching contributions are in Appendix A. The match contributions from partners signify long-term commitments to the project.